api-platform/docs/deployment/heroku.md

     git push heroku master

-**We're done.** You can play with the demo bookstore API provided with API Platform.
+**We're done.** You can play with the demo API provided with API Platform.
 It is ready for production and you can scale it in one click from the Heroku interface.

 To see your logs, run `heroku logs --tail`.